MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 ## Test program to run on hardware
 The program enters a busy loop polling the write pointer from the DMA.
 When the write pointer is updated an entire Ethernet frame has been received.
-The firdt 16 bytes (including the 2 byte length field) are printed to screen, and the read pointer is updated.
+The first 16 bytes (including the 2 byte length field) are printed to screen, and the read pointer is updated.

 Note that the value read from the write pointer may not be valid, due to